Mercy's History in St. Louis

 St. John’s Hospital on Euclid Ave dedicated.

 The new St. John’s Mercy Hospital opened in west St Louis county. (current location)

 By the late 1950s it was clear that there was no longer any room for expansion for St. John’s Hospital (on Euclid).
 It was clear to the Sisters that the population of St. Louis was expanding westward, and that the property on the corner of Ballas and Conway would be the perfect location to build their next hospital.
 They were heavily criticized for moving so far into rural west county, but their intuition proved correct.

 Today, St. John’s Mercy Medical Center is an 859-bed, fully accredited teaching hospital.
 It also includes a heart and vascular hospital, cancer center, children's hospital, surgery center and skilled nursing center.

 Mercy Hospital in South St. Louis County

 St. Anthony's long tradition of faith-based, Catholic service to the St. Louis area began in 1873 when the Franciscan Sisters of Germany opened St. Boniface Hospital in south St. Louis.
 It was succeeded by Pius Hospital in north St. Louis and “little St. Anthony’s” in south St. Louis.

+St. Anthony’s renamed Mercy Hospital South - becomign Mercy’s fifth acute care hospital in the St. Louis metro area and the third largest hospital in the Mercy health care system.
 The partnership between St. Anthony’s and Mercy reflects their shared mission, values and cultures as Catholic health care providers serving the St. Louis region, and their common commitment to their patients and communities.